maierfelix/nvk/README.md

 });
 ````

-Also note, that it is recommended to enable the `--strict` mode in the compiler options.
+Also note, that it is recommended to enable the `--strict` mode in the TS compiler options and use the latest version of the TS compiler.

 ## Syntactic Sugar: